 To put it another way, if your e-commerce business hasn’t adopted email marketing strategies, then you’re leaving money on the table.

-So, keep reading this article to get to know most useful email marketing tips and techniques for drop shipping industry.
+So, keep reading this article to get to know the most useful email marketing tips and techniques for the drop shipping industry.

 Building an email list

 Before we go further, you should learn that building an email list is the cornerstone of your email marketing strategy while running an independent web store.
 Along with the way you interact with the customers on social media or in forums email marketing is the key to building a fruitful relationship.